gaapt/libertr/README.md

   + One undestands, seeks and appreaciates liberty
   + One believes in the modern excess of government
-  + One is willing not to be complacent

 ### Considerations
   + As an early project, there might be unintended bias coming from early contributors.
 As it grows, we expect it to go away.